SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 ## Multicast Routing in the Internet

 *Example routing problems.
 Protocols covered will include PIM-DM, PIM-SM and MSDP.
 We will also cover the role of the Rendezvous Point, Anycast IP, and issues still under debate in the technical community.*

+### Multicase

+Refers to the sending of data from one to many or many to many registered recipients.

+Contrast to broadcast, which floods the network with data, which all hosts will receive whether they want it or not.

+Unicast is the sending of data to a single recipient.

+Unlike unicast, multicast is scalable,if ten clients request a connection then unicast must provide those ten connections with their own copy of the data.

+Multicast, whether there are 1, 10 or 100 members of a ground, only one copy of the data is transmitted and is only replicated where there are group members on different paths to and from the router.

+### Media Access Control (MAC)

+All devices have a unique 48-bit MAC address.

+Devices on the LAN keep a table that maps unicast IP to MAC.

+A special range of MAC addresses is used for multicast as a multicast address does not correspond to a single end host.

+### 1:32 IP Multicast to MAC Multicast Mapping

+Class D address range: `224.0.0.0 - 239.255.255.255`

+High order 4 bits of the first octet of a class D address are always `1110` (`0xE`)

+To provide a 1:1 mapping between MAC and multicast IP addresses the remaining 28 bits of the IP address would need a unique representation in MAC addresses.

+MAC address range assigned for multicast is only 24 bits.
+The high order bit is reserved, leaving 23 bits.

+Thus, 28 bits of IP addresses need to be mapped to just 23 bits of the MAC address.

+This corresponds to a 1:32 mapping MAC multicast addresses to IP multicast addresses.

+#### Translation

+Six octets in an Ethernet header.
+Three high order octets are constant `01-00-5E`.

+The remaining three octets have a range of `00-00-00` to `7F-FF-FF` (high order bit is always `0` for IP multicast.

+An IP address of `224.1.1.1` maps to `01-00-5E-01-01-01`.
+Byt the MAC address also maps to 31 other IP addresses.

 ## Transport Level Protocols